GauthamBellamkonda/ML-in-Finance/README.md

 ### Support Vector Regression (SVR)

 SVR is a powerful regression technique that aims to find a hyperplane that best fits the data points.
 It's particularly useful for predicting continuous values in financial scenarios, such as stock prices or commodity prices.
+[Code](StockPrediction_SVR.ipynb)

 ### Recurrent Neural Networks (RNNs)

 RNNs are a class of neural networks designed to handle sequential data.
 In finance, RNNs can be employed to analyze time-series data, making them valuable for tasks like predicting market trends and stock prices.
+[Code](StockPrediction_RNNs.ipynb)

 ### Long Short-Term Memory (LSTM) Networks

 LSTMs are a specialized type of RNN that can capture long-range dependencies in sequential data.
 In finance, LSTMs are used for tasks like portfolio management, credit risk assessment, and high-frequency trading predictions.
+[Code](StockPrediction_LSTM.ipynb)

 ### Autoregressive Integrated Moving Average (ARIMA)

 ARIMA is a classical time-series forecasting method.
 It's particularly suitable for predicting future values based on past observations.
 ARIMA can be applied to financial data to forecast stock prices, exchange rates, and more.
+[Code](StockPrediction_ARIMA.ipynb)

 Each model directory contains the necessary code files and a README explaining the model's theory, application, and how to run the code effectively.